 Given increasingly integrated world food markets, ever higher volumes of food commodities are being traded.
-This means that food prices are increasingly correlated, and so episodes of rising food prices - which are expected to occur more frequently given the threat to agricultural productivity posed by climate change (Lobell et al., 2011) - will be increasingly correlated across countries.
+This means that food prices are increasingly correlated, and so episodes of rising food prices - which are expected to occur more frequently given the threat to agricultural productivity posed by climate change (Lobell et al., 2011; Burke and Emerick, 2013; Massetti et al., 2013) - will be increasingly correlated across countries.
 Thus, if there is a causal relationship between food prices and social unrest, this could ultimately mean that episodes of social unrest will occur simultaneously across countries, which means that food prices have the potential to cause irreversible damage to the health of affected populations by depriving them of nutrients and causing them to be malnourished (Haddad et al., 1999; Webb, 2010) as well as to be a destabilizing geopolitical force.
 Of course, the results in this paper do not imply that food prices are the only cause of food riots.
 Goldstone (1982) notes that food riots usually break out when high food prices are accompanied by widespread unemployment, and food riots certainly appear more likely in a poor city like Lagos than they are in a wealthy city like New York City.
 Likewise, the results in this paper do not imply that rising food prices inevitably cause social unrest, nor do they imply that rising food prices are the only cause of social unrest.
-Rather, the objective of this paper is to show that food prices can cause social unrest, and to show that food prices are one of the causes of social unrest.
+Rather, the objective of this paper is to show that food prices can cause social unrest while remaining agnostic about the precise mechanism through which they do so, and to show that food prices are one of the causes of social unrest.